 Closed Cell Neoprene

-The most commonly used material to make wetsuits is a closed cell neoprene.
-It is very cost effective option which makes it more desirable for entry level divers and surfers.
-This material has a rubber like feel that is quite rigid making it very durable.
+The most commonly used material to make wetsuits is closed cell neoprene.
+It is a very cost-effective option which makes it more desirable for entry-level divers and surfers.
+This material has a rubber-like feel that is quite rigid making it very durable.
 The rigidity makes these types of suits more difficult to put on and take off.
 One drawback to this type of material is that it doesn’t insulate to the same degree as an open cell.
-For this reason we suggest using this in warmer waters.
+For this reason, we suggest using this in warmer waters.

 Lycra